Article

 If we all do our bit for ourselves and for one another, there’s really no other possibility: we’re bound to leave behind a world that’s just a little bit better, and a little bit more equal.

-To join the conversation and celebrate the achievements of brilliant women, follow #IWD2020 and #EachforEqual this International Women’s Day.
+To join the conversation and celebrate the achievements of brilliant women, connect with Nga, follow #IWD2020 and #EachforEqual this International Women’s Day.

 Speak to the team.